nafeelcassim/The-Movie-App/README.md

 ### Installation

+1. Clone or download the project from the repository
-1. Yarn install or npm install
+2. Yarn install or npm install
-2. If you want to run IOS go to the ios directory and type 'pod install'
+3. If you want to run IOS go to the ios directory and type 'pod install'

 ### Running the project